What are the eligibility requirements for employment in a student job title at the university?

 Can students work as unpaid interns for the university?

 In January 2018, the U.S. Department of Labor (DOL) updated its Fact Sheet #71: Internship Programs Under the Fair Labor Standards Act (PDF).
 It contains general information about the criteria used to determine if an unpaid internship is legal.
 The DOL notes that unpaid internships for public sector employers are generally permissible under rules that allow individuals to volunteer to perform services for state agencies.
 These rules require that the services be offered freely, without direct or implied coercion from the employer.
 In addition, the services must be performed without promise, expectation, or receipt of compensation (with some exceptions, including reimbursement of expenses and nominal fees).
 Finally, individuals who are employees of the agency may not do work on a voluntary, unpaid basis that is the same type of work they do as employees.
 This means that a student who is working for the university in a paid position may not, at the same time, perform similar work in an unpaid internship.
-In the case of international students and their dependents, the International Office should be consulted.
+In the case of international students and their dependents, Texas Global should be consulted.

 In Workday, departments should use the (A008) University Affiliate "Volunteer" job profile for students who are volunteering their services as interns.
 Use the Background Check Administration system to initiate a background check for unpaid student interns.
 In addition, a Volunteer Application and a Summary of Duties form must be completed.
 Those forms, and others that may be applicable for certain volunteers, are available online.

 Is student consent required for the release of university student employment information to non-university entities?